neuromancer/re-private-eye/README.md

 * Diary.
 * Radios.

-The pointers pointers used are not the original ones, so playing the game is a litte more difficult than expected.
+Additionally, the mouse pointers used are not the original ones, so playing the game is a litte more difficult than expected.

 ### Project dependencies
 - Python 3